-- Acetaminophen (e.g., Atasol®, Tylenol®) or ibuprofen (e.g., Advil®, Motrin®) can soothe the pain as needed. - If your breast is very red or you start to run a fever, you might have mastitis. - If you do not experience any pain, redness or fever, but the lump persists for more than a few days, see a doctor.
+- If your breast is very red or becomes very painful or you run a fever, you may have mastitis (see Mastitis, page 494). - If you do not experience any pain, redness, or fever, but the lump persists for more than a few days, see a health professional (see Getting help, page 416).